MarkSeliverstov/Echolalia/Specification.md

 ### User Registration and Authentication

-- Ability to create an account
+- Ability to create and edit an account
-- Ability to log in to the system using an email/login and password

 ### User Profile